 Oh dear!
-A new tube strike is hitting London again: members of the Rail, Maritime and Transport (RMT) union are protesting against budget cuts.
+A new tube strike is hitting London again!

-If you’re a commuter, you probably still have a vivid memory of the nightmare you had to go through a couple of weeks ago, when a first, massive strike was called on January the 8th.
+If you’re a commuter, you probably still have a vivid memory of the nightmare you had to go through some time ago, when a first, massive strike was called on January the 8th.
 A nightmare looking like this.

 But every cloud has a silver lining…